Hamimxv/PC-Builder---Computer-Parts-Picker-WebPage/README.md

 ![PC Builder Logo](https://i.ibb.co/drYjMrs/logo.png)

 PC Builder is a web application that allows users to select and customize their computer components.
-This project is developed by Quantum Technology Bangladesh.
+This project is developed for Quantum Technology Bangladesh.

 ## Table of Contents